AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When you refresh a page, the sorting of folder or assets does not display appropriate results (CQ-4316200).

+* Upgraded MongoDB Java driver to version 3.12.7 (NPR-36373).

+* Handlebars JavaScript library is upgraded to v4.7.7 (NPR-36375).

+* Custom bundles are not updated when installing a new code package using Package Manager (NPR-35949).

+* A `resourceresolver` Sling bundle is causing `Sling:alias` query to fail (NPR-35335).

+* The context path gets removed when setting up SSL in AEM (NPR-35294).

+* The `SegmentNotFound` exception is returned after a long running session (NPR-36405).

 ### Integrations {#integrations-6590}

 * Unable to save page properties with inheritance enabled for Cloud Services experience fragments (NPR-36107).